agile-learning-institute/mentorHub-person-api/README.md

 - [Go Language](https://go.dev/doc/install)
 - [Mongo Compass](https://www.mongodb.com/try/download/compass) - if you want a way to look into the database

+## Instructions for the API Developer

 To run locally, you need to build the database container.
 Clone [this repo](https://github.com/agile-learning-institute/institute-person-db) and follow the instructions to build the container.
-Once that container built it will be run by the docker compose command below.
+Once that container is built you can run it independently using the database docker compose option

+## Instructions for the UI Developer

+If you want to run both the API and Database containers you can build the database container, and then build the API container, and then use the docker compose command below to run both of them together.

+NOTE: You can not have it both ways.

 ## Install dependencies and run the API locally